Abdus Salam (businessman): Career

 Ekushey Television was pulled off air in most areas of Bangladesh on 5 January 2015 after broadcasting a speech by BNP senior vice chairman Tarique Rahman.
 Subsequently, a sedition case was filed against Salam, alongside Rahman, Mahathir Farooki Khan, and Kanak Sarwar.
 Salam was subsequently arrested on 6 January in a case filed under the Pornography Act, 2012, as the network allegedly aired a false report on a girl in one of their programs, Ekusher Chokh.
 Salam was detained by Detective Branch officers who drove him to jail in his own BMW car.
 Following his arrest, ETV fired four staff members over the speech by Tarique Rahman.
 Former prime minister Khaleda Zia condemned his arrest.

 In March, he was denied bail by Justice Quamrul Islam Siddique and Justice Amir Hossain of the High Court Division.
-In April, the Anti Corruption Commission filed a money laundering case against Salam, Chairman of ETV Ashraful Alam, and Senior Finance Manager Fazlur Rahman Shikder.
-Later, the channel resumed broadcasting in some areas, and resumed nationwide broadcasts over time.
-On 25 November 2015, a media release issued by the network that day stated that S. Alam Group of Industries had acquired Ekushey, in an auction on 8 October.
+In April, the Anti-Corruption Commission filed a money laundering case against Salam, Chairman of ETV Ashraful Alam, and Senior Finance Manager Fazlur Rahman Shikder.
+Later, the channel resumed broadcasting in some areas and resumed nationwide broadcasts over time.
+On 25 November 2015, a media release issued by the network that day stated that S. Alam Group of Industries had acquired Ekushey in an auction on 8 October.
 A former reporter of the channel, Kanak Sarwar, was also detained over the speech by the senior vice chairman of the Bangladesh Nationalist Party, Tarique Rahman.

 On 26 January 2015, the Anti-Corruption Commission filed a case against Salam, along with two others, for allegedly laundering ৳2,670,000.
 Another case was filed against Salam on 2 March 2016, after an allegation that he made fraudulent documents of the satellite charge of Ekushey to swindle out ৳340,000,000.
 Charges against him and the two others accused were finalized in March 2018.
 Justice Obaidul Hassan and Justice S. M. Kuddus Zaman of the High Court Division squashed the money laundering case against him.

-Shortly after Sheikh Hasina's resignation following the non-cooperation movement on 5 August 2024, the former chairman Abdus Salam returned to the channel and took over.
+Shortly after Sheikh Hasina's resignation following the non-cooperation movement on 5 August 2024, Salam returned to the channel and took over.
+He was appointed as the secretary general of the Association of Television Channel Owners on 17 November 2025.